Geozop/Furyband/readme.txt

 To build elsewhere:
 ----------------------------------------

-Extract OriginalSource.zip to a new folder and use the make utility with the appropriate makefile.
+Extract AllSources.zip to a new folder and use the make utility with the appropriate makefile.

 For example, compiling for Windows using Cygwin: